 In 2014, Dr. Glazier was named a Fellow of the Canadian Academy of Health Sciences, one of the highest honours in the Canadian health-sciences community.
 He also received the College of Family Physicians of Canada’s W. Victor Johnston Award for continuous and enduring contributions to the specialty of family medicine, and was named a Top 20 Pioneer in Family Medicine Research in Canada.

-Dr. Glazier is a MAP scientist, a St. Michael’s Hospital family physician and the scientific director of the CIHR Institute of Health Services and Policy Research.
-A scientist with the Li Ka Shing Knowledge Institute and senior scientist with ICES, Dr. Glazier is a research scholar and professor with the University of Toronto Faculty of Medicine’s Department of Family and Community Medicine, cross-appointed to the Dalla Lana School of Public Health.
+Dr. Glazier is a scientist with MAP Centre for Urban Health Solutions in the Li Ka Shing Knowledge Institute of St. Michael’s Hospital.
+He is also a St. Michael’s Hospital family physician and the scientific director of the CIHR Institute of Health Services and Policy Research.
+A senior scientist with ICES, Dr. Glazier is a research scholar and professor with the University of Toronto Faculty of Medicine’s Department of Family and Community Medicine, cross-appointed to the Dalla Lana School of Public Health.
 He is also a core faculty member in the University of Toronto’s Clinical Epidemiology and Health Care Research Program in the Institute of Health Policy Management and Evaluation.